 The Exotic Shorthair with the Other cats: The secret is in the method of presentation between chats.
-If done right, kitties will tolerate each other and may even develop a feline friendship.
+If done right, kitties tolerate each other and may even develop a feline friendship.

 The Exotic Shorthair with the Elderly: Calm, affectionate, and low maintenance: he is the perfect cat to live indoors with a person who matches his temperament!

 Grooming: Often called the "Persian of lazy people", its maintenance is minimal: just run a small comb through its hair once a week.
-Only his eyes need to be wiped regularly, especially if they tend to run because infection of the skin folds of the face can develop quickly with humidity.
+Only his eyes need to be wiped regularly, especially if they tend to run, because infection of the skin folds of the face can develop quickly with humidity.

-Feed: He needs quality food, served in interactive bowls.
+Feed: He needs quality food served in interactive bowls.

 Then, he will not suffer from any changes in habits or environment.
-You must take special care of your eyes: they must be cleaned frequently with cotton wool soaked in chamomile or water.
-The coat does not require special care; just brush it once or twice a week.
+You must take special care of his eyes: they must be cleaned frequently with cotton wool soaked in chamomile or water.
+The coat does not require special care; brush it once or twice a week.
 It is only during the molting period, which occurs in the spring, that the frequency of brushing should be increased.